-When the doors open at the new North Carolina Museum of Art this spring, visitors will experience art in an innovative environment enhanced by natural connections.
+When the doors opened at the new North Carolina Museum of Art in 2010 , visitors experienced art in an innovative environment enhanced by natural connections.

 Editor’s Note: This story appeared in 2010 as one in a series called “The Year of the North Carolina Vacation.”
-To view the additional destinations featured in that series, click here.
-You can also find an Our State exclusive Travel Guide for this destination by scrolling down.
+Visit ncartmuseum.org for up to date information about the museum and its exhibits.

 For decades, the North Carolina Museum of Art showed off its treasures inside a brown brick box — a featureless rectangle that looked half like a high school and half like a bunker.
 Inside, the paintings were crowded together, often downstairs in dim and windowless chambers, so the experience of seeing Monet felt like rooting through your uncle’s basement.